-We recognise many of our tenants are on low incomes and are either in receipt of benefits or in low paid, unstable work.
+We recognise that Prospect tenants are more likely to be in receipt of Universal Credit than the Edinburgh average.
+Thus, many of our tenants are on low incomes and are either in receipt of benefits or in low paid, unstable work.
 This policy recognises this and aims to mitigate these circumstances in the following ways:

-- Regular updates on rent account i.e. quarterly statements, via rent arrears letters and via tenant portal. - Personal approach to discussions about rent account at the tenants' home or our office or over telephone, text, email depending on preference. - Welfare Benefits service - Proactive approach towards management of rent account - Variety of payment options to suit. - Personal repayment plans

-- Regular information issued to explain the impact of non-payment of rent, including potential for delay in receiving planned property upgrades. - Adherence to Pre Notice of Proceedings Requirements which protect tenant rights and ensure relevant processes are completed before a Notice is served.
+- Regular updates on rent account i.e. quarterly statements, via rent arrears communications and via tenant portal. - Personal approach to discussions about rent account at the tenants' home or our office or over telephone, text, email depending on preference. - Welfare Benefits service - Specialist debt advice and support - Proactive approach towards management of rent account - Variety of payment options to suit. - Personal repayment plans - Regular information issued to explain the impact of non-payment of rent, including potential for delay in receiving planned property upgrades. - Adherence to Pre Notice of Proceedings Requirements which protect tenant rights and ensure relevant processes are completed before a Notice is served.